Ry-F3/BorgLite/README.md

 * Favicon Issue: The favicon could not be displayed on the Heroku app.
 Unfortunately, this issue could not be fixed as it might be a limitation or configuration issue specific to the Heroku platform.
 Alternative solutions or workarounds can be explored, such as using a different hosting platform or adjusting the favicon format.

+### run.py PEP8

+In my project, I made a conscious decision not to conform to the PEP 8 guidelines regarding line length.
+The reason behind this choice was that I had an array of indentations for my strings, which allowed me to create a neater and less crowded display in the terminal for my text-based game.

+Although I became aware of PEP 8 guidelines later on in the project, I decided not to adhere to the recommended 79-line length in order to maintain the visual aesthetics of the game.
+By adjusting the line length and indentation, I was able to achieve a more visually appealing presentation without compromising the functionality of the game.

+I understand that adhering to coding conventions like PEP 8 is generally recommended for code consistency and maintainability.
+However, in this particular case, I prioritised the visual aspect of the game and made a deliberate choice to deviate from the guidelines.

+It's worth noting that while style conventions provide guidance, they are not strict rules, and there can be situations where it's acceptable to deviate from them.
+As a developer, it's important to be aware of these conventions and understand when it's appropriate to follow or deviate from them, depending on the specific context and requirements of the project.

+In the future, I will keep in mind the importance of adhering to coding conventions like PEP 8, as it can improve code readability and maintainability, especially when collaborating with others or returning to the code at a later stage.

+* list errors

+### leaderboard.py PEP8

+* list of erros

 **List of fixed bugs**